-Conditions M/A A Declutch, set the gear lever in neu- tral position and release the clutch pedal - the engine stops automati- cally. Μ Stop the car with the foot brake, and then keep your foot on the pedal - the engine auto-stops.
+Conditions M/A A Declutch, set the gear lever in neu- tral position and release the clutch pedal - the engine stops automati- cally. Μ Stop the car with the foot brake and then keep your foot on the pedal - the engine stops automati- cally.
 A